dump247/otp-token/README.md

 A python script to generate OTP tokens.

 The secret is stored in the system keyring/store.
-The code can be copied to the clipboard for easy paste.
+The generated OTP code can be copied automatically to the clipboard for easy paste.

 To create or update a secret: